TNTurnerLab/GPU_accelerated_de_novo_workflow/README.md

 ## Unfazed

-This folder holds the codes for running unfazed on de novo calls to get parent-of-origin chromosome for the de novo variants.
+This folder holds the codes for running unfazed on de novo calls to get the parent-of-origin chromosome for the de novo variants.

 ## Mutation Profile Analysis